Agnieszka-21/namaste-django/README.md

 ![Log in page](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/log_in_page.png)
 ![Log in success](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/log_in_success.png)

 ### Log out page
 The Log Out option in the navigation menu is shown when user is logged in.
 This page asks for a log out confirmation, allowing the user to log out of their account and keep their personal data safe.

 ![Log out page](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/log_out_page.png)
 ![Log out success](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/log_out_success.png)

 ## Future Enhancements

-While the following User Stories have not been applied as they have been deemed unnecessary for an MVP, they present a wide range of potential enhancements that could be added to the project in the future.
+While the following User Stories have not been completed as they have been deemed unnecessary for an MVP, they present a wide range of potential enhancements that could be added to the project in the future.

 - [#9 Delete a User (Client) account](https://github.com/Agnieszka-21/namaste-django/issues/9) - so that User (Client) can remove their account once they are sure they are not going to need it anymore (e.g. because of moving to a different area)
 - [#44 Contact the studio (send a message) through a contact form](https://github.com/Agnieszka-21/namaste-django/issues/44) - so that User (Client) can easily contact the studio, get their questions answered etc.